 A cultural Valentine’s Day

 Valentine’s Day is the perfect time to plan a special outing that will fill the two of you with wonder.
 Paris’s famous cabarets are a must-do.
-The Lido and the Moulin Rouge have special offers for a dinner-show with delicious dishes concocted especially for the occasion on 12, 13 and 14 February.
+The Moulin Rouge has special offers for a dinner-show with delicious dishes concocted especially for the occasion on 12, 13 and 14 February.
 At the Paradis Latin, you can enjoy a colourful show titled ‘L’Oiseau Paradis’ while savouring a Prestige dinner in a beautiful theatre built by Gustave Eiffel.
 The Crazy Horse is also hosting special evenings from 11 to 14 February.
 You are sure to have an unforgettable evening.

 Concert venues and theatres also have an enticing Valentine’s Day programme – the magnificent ‘Roi Lion’ (Lion King) at the Théâtre Mogador, jazz concerts and special evenings at the Jazz Club Étoile and the Duc des Lombards, etc.